Transposition chart for capo

 See also The Capo Chart ebook with over 400 chord diagrams including partial capo.

 Examples of how the key changes

-If you play with a capo on 2nd fret a song with chords like G, C and D will sounding like A major.
+If you play a song with a capo on the 2nd fret chords like G, C and D will sound like A major.

-If you play with a capo on 4th fret a song with chords like C, F and G will sounding like E major.
+If you play a song with a capo on the 4th fret with chords like C, F and G will sound like E major.

 Choose the right capo

-There are many models of a capo nowadays and therefore the price fluctuates a bit.
-The cheapest ones with just an elastic band can be bought for a few dollars.
-But I would recommend capos that are specially made to fit an arched or a plain guitar neck.
+There are many models of a capo nowadays and the prices fluctuates a bit.
+The cheapest with just an elastic band can be bought for a few dollars.
+But it's recommended that you use capos that are specially made to fit an arched or a plain guitar neck.
 The price for these capos varies between 20 and 40 dollars.